rsaarelm/sodna/README.txt

 Current implementation uses SDL 2.0 from http://libsdl.org/ as backend.
 Other backends like curses that can be used with the same header may be added later.

-Build using the Tup build tool from http://gittup.org/tup/

-$ tup init
-$ tup upd